Rotherweird Book II

-An ancient plot centuries in the making is about to come to fruition - and this time the good guys might not win . . .
+Welcome back to Rotherweird, where an ancient plot centuries in the making is about to come to fruition - and this time the forces of darkness might actually win . . .

-Everything is pointing to one objective: the resurrection of Rotherweird's dark Elizabethan past, and to one date: the Winter Equinox.
+Everything points to one objective: the resurrection of Rotherweird's dark Elizabethan past - and to one date: the Winter Solstice.

 - Other details

 - Publication date:

 - Page count: